 Because, the fact is, I suffer from severe health anxiety.

 If you’ve never experienced health anxiety – or, indeed, generalised anxiety, which I ALSO have – you can’t possibly understand what that kind of wait is like for me.
-In fact, you’re probably just rolling your eyes as you read this, thinking, “Six weeks is nothing – you should just be grateful you get to have this test at all.”
+In fact, you’re probably just rolling your eyes as you read this, thinking, “Eight weeks is nothing – you should just be grateful you get to have this test at all.”

 I got that exact reaction (Although not in those exact words) from someone I tried to speak to about this earlier this week, and it made me feel so silly that I actually deleted this post (Which I’d already started writing at the time), worried that it would just garner the same, dismissive reactions.
 And, of course, I AM grateful that I’m one of the lucky ones who gets to have this kind of life-saving screening: I wouldn’t want to imply otherwise, and I certainly wouldn’t want to be seen to be scaremongering, or encouraging women not to have smears.
 So I sent the post to the trash folder, having decided that I just didn’t want to be the lone voice on the internet piping up to say, “Actually, I DO ‘fear the smear’ – and all of these lipstick smeared selfies talking about how it’s totally not a big deal, and is super-easy for everyone, have just made me feel like a complete freak for being scared of it, thanks.”

 But then I cried all morning.
 And most of the next day.
-Because, the fact is, smear tests are vitally important, yes – but mental health is pretty important, too: and right now, mine is absolutely shot to hell.
-Every single morning during this 6 week wait, I get up early to feed the baby, and then I sit on the edge of the couch, my stomach churning with nerves, as I wait for the post to arrive.
+Because, the thing is, smear tests are vitally important, yes – but mental health is pretty important, too: and right now, mine is absolutely shot to hell.
+Every single morning during this 8 week wait, I get up early to feed the baby, and then I sit on the edge of the couch, my stomach churning with nerves, as I wait for the post to arrive.
 When I hear it drop through the letterbox, I literally (LITERALLY.
 IN THE LITERAL SENSE OF THAT WORD.) feel like I’m going to throw up.

 Part of me desperately wants that brown envelope with the results to arrive, just so the wait will finally be over.
 The rest of me, however, has been living in fear of that moment for months now: ever since Max was born, in fact, and I knew that this smear test was the next big health-related hurdle I’d have to clear.

-So I turned down all of the cervical cancer campaigns I’ve been asked to take part in, because while I absolutely agree that smear tests should be talked about, the WAY in which they’re currently being talked about – with the emphasis firmly on how very EASY they are – is not in the least bit helpful for me.
 I think it’s great that women are being encouraged to attend smears, but I also think the reasons many women DON’T attend smears are very valid, and that, rather than just saying, “You should go for your smear, it’ll be totally easy!”
 (When, in fact, the truth is that it might not be…) the health service could maybe think more about what they could do to remove those obstacles and actually MAKE it easier.